polybaseio/polybase-test-1/Readme.md

 - Enable users to generate, view, edit, and delete their own tasty recipes 🍜.
 - The recipes should contain a title, description, ingredients, and the cooking instructions.
-- Users should be able to input a list of ingredients with their quantities on a user-friendly screen and click a button to cook up the recipe 🍳.
+- Users should be able to input a list of ingredients with their quantities on a user-friendly screen and click a button to generate the recipe 🍳.
 - Use AI to auto-generate all parts of the recipe except the ingredients, which should be user's input.
 - Feel free to use any cloud-hosted Language Model (like the clever ChatGPT from OpenAI).
 - Frontend should be responsive and easy to use.